You’ve never had a bundt cake like this! Introducing Chocolate Kahlua Crack Cake. The ultimate moist chocolate cake infused with a sweet Kahlua glaze.

 This is what makes the cake extra special is the Kahlua simple syrup that you drizzle over the warm cake.
 Don’t skip this step.
 It’s over the top good!

-- Melt.
-For the glaze, melt the butter and sugar together in a small saucepan until the sugar crystals dissolve.
+Melt.
+For the glaze, melt the butter and sugar together in a small saucepan for about 3-4 minutes.
+You’re not looking for it to boil, just be well heated.
 Mix in the Kahlua.

 How do you easily remove a cake from the pan?